Leonidio: Geology

 Thanks to its position on the mountain of Parnon, the Leonidio municipality is home to a number of stunning geological formations, such as the Peleta Sinkhole, and the Propantes pothole (a vertical cave).

 Demographics

-Newly developing tourism is also a vital part of the area, with its scenic, clean beaches and breathtaking mountain scenery.
-Notably, the area is part of Tsakonia, and the Tsakonian language is still spoken in some areas.
+The area is part of Tsakonia, and the Tsakonian language is still spoken in some areas.
 Its communities take in the following: Leonidio, Vaskina, Agios Vasileios, Kosmas, Kounoupia, Mari, Paliochori, Paliochora, Peleta, Pigadi, Platanaki, Poulithra, Pragmatefti, Tsitalia, and Vlisidia.